 When Steven Tyler took a wrong step and fell off the stage during the 2009 Sturgis Rally, everyone (except maybe the fans he fell on) thought it was all part of the act.
 Just moments before, Tyler had been doing some signature dance moves at the end of the catwalk during “Love in an Elevator” to entertain guests while crews attended to a blown fuse.
 But after security rushed to Tyler’s aid, the crowd slowly began to realize this was the real deal, and concern grew among fans.
 Everyone roared with excitement when security helped Tyler back onto stage, but Tyler had received a shoulder injury and had to be rushed to the Rapid City hospital.

-Wondering what kind of epic surprises the Buffalo Chip has in store for the 2015 Sturgis Rally?
+Wondering what kind of epic surprises the Buffalo Chip has in store for the upcoming Sturgis Rally?
 Don’t miss out on your chance to say you were there when the Chip adds another memorable moment to the list!
-Reserve your passes now to get in on the Party of the Century during the 75th anniversary of the Sturgis Rally!
+Reserve your passes now to get in on the party!

 What’s your most memorable moment from past parties at the Buffalo Chip?
 Is there something we’ve left off this list that you think we should add?
 Let us know in the comments below!